horizons45/Backend_Test_H45/README.md

 ### Deliverables

 * Create a Github repo and invite `info@horizons45.com`.
 Your Github repo should contain the whole project with the truck application and basic server settings.
 Make sure the local server can be spun up without any errors.
-(You don't need to commit the local database .sqlite to the repo)
+(You don't need to commit the local database `.sqlite` to the repo)

-* Model(s): Design the model to store the driver's information in the database (Note you may need multiple models and make use of database relationships like one-to-one, one-to-many etc).
+* Model(s): Design the model to store the driver's information in the database (Note: you may need multiple models and make use of database relationships like one-to-one, one-to-many etc).
 Each driver has the following fields or attributes:
   * name
   * mobile_number
   * email